You've been approved to adopt a cat, now what? Here are some recommendations for feeding and care of your exceptional tailless cat.

 Vaccinations: Consult with your veterinarian on how best to maintain your cat's vaccinations.
 Most cats need a kitten series of vaccinations, boosters in a year, and then only every 3 years thereafter.
 Since your cat is kept indoors, feline leukemia isn't needed unless your cat will come in contact with indoor/outdoor cats.

 Microchip: Be sure to keep your microchip registration up to date.
-If you move, notify Avid (or the company your chip is from) so they'll have your current address and phone.
+If you move, notify the registry so they'll have your current address and phone.
+Let us know also, since we are the backup if you can't be reached